b1ndark/project5/README.md

     ![image](assets/readme/features/pages/edit_about.webp "Edit about page")

-  - Also a nofication is displayed when About page is succefuly edited.
+  - Also, a notification is displayed when About page is successfully updated.

     ![image](assets/readme/features/notifications_confirmations/edit_about_notification.webp "Edit about notification")